ckhroulev/apptainer-with-ompi/README.md

 The specific output of "MPI Hello World" used here is inspired by Singularity docs and the [recording of the 2022-1-6 Singularity CE community meeting](https://youtu.be/jl2cT9gkxwo).
-Details regarding building Open MPI in a way that support Slurm come from the same recording.
+Details regarding building Open MPI in a way that supports Slurm come from the same recording.

 Some of the ideas come from the discussion of the [Apptainer/singularity issue 876](https://github.com/apptainer/singularity/issues/876).